Tendon as food

 The tendons of certain animals (particularly beef tendon) are used as an ingredient in some Asian cuisines, including the Filipino, Chinese, Japanese, Korean, Indonesian, Thai, Laotian, Cambodian and Vietnamese traditions.
 Tendon is tough and fibrous, but becomes soft after a long period of cooking.
 In some cases it may be boiled for as long as eight hours, while in other dishes it is prepared by deep frying.
 It contains large amounts of collagen, and after boiling or stewing, it is sometimes described as mimicking the mouthfeel of high-fat cuts of beef despite its low fat content.
 One author described the taste of deep-fried tendon as being similar to chicharrón (fried pork belly).

 Culinary uses

 China

 One popular Chinese dish is suànbào niújīn (蒜爆牛筋), where the tendon is marinated in garlic; it is often served at dim sum restaurants.

 Indonesia

 In Indonesian cuisine, bakso urat is beef meatball filled with pieces of tendon, while soto kaki is spicy cow's trotters soup which includes cow's leg tendons.
 Another dish is mie kocok which is a noodle dish with meatballs, beansprouts and pieces of beef tendon.

+Italy

+Insalata di nervetti is a Lombard dish made of meat, cartilage and tendons.